Connect with others who understand.

 7. Infertility

-Infertility is the medical term for a couple being unable to get pregnant.
-Both males and females with CAH can have fertility problems due to hormone imbalances.
+“Infertility” is the medical term for being unable to get pregnant.
+Both males and females with CAH can have fertility problems due to hormone imbalances, according to the journal Experimental and Clinical Endocrinology & Diabetes.

 Infertility in Women

-Females with CAH typically have fewer pregnancies compared to the general population, according to a review in the journal Experimental and Clinical Endocrinology & Diabetes.
+Females with CAH typically have fewer pregnancies compared to the general population.
 Increased androgen hormones and the effects of genital surgery in individuals with CAH can make it harder to become pregnant.

-Individuals with more severe forms of CAH may have a more difficult time becoming pregnant.
-Studies have found that less than 10 percent of women with the more severe form of classic CAH (salt-wasting CAH) become pregnant, according to research in the journal Fertility and Sterility.
-Between 33 percent and 60 percent of women with the less severe form of classic CAH (simple-virilizing CAH) become pregnant, according to the research.
+People with more severe forms of CAH may have more trouble becoming pregnant.
+In some studies, less than 10 percent of women with the more severe form of classic CAH (salt-wasting CAH) become pregnant, according to Frontiers in Endocrinology.
+About 41 percent of those with the less severe form of classic CAH (simple-virilizing CAH) become pregnant.

-A person with CAH who wishes to get pregnant can work with their endocrinologist (a provider who specializes in treating hormone conditions) and gynecologist (a provider who specializes in female reproductive health) for proper treatment.
+A person with CAH who wishes to get pregnant can work with their endocrinologist and OB-GYN for proper treatment.

 Infertility in Men

-Males with CAH may have difficulty getting a partner pregnant, according to the review in Experimental and Clinical Endocrinology & Diabetes.
-Testicular adrenal rest tumors (TARTs) are the most common cause of infertility in males with CAH.
-While TARTs are benign (noncancerous), they can cause problems with fertility.
+Males with CAH may have difficulty getting a partner pregnant, most commonly due to testicular adrenal rest tumors (TARTs).
+Although TARTs are benign (noncancerous), they can cause problems with fertility.

 TARTs can form as a result of hormone imbalance in CAH.
-Men with more severe forms of CAH are more likely to develop TARTs and have infertility.
-About half of men with the more severe salt-wasting classic CAH develop TARTs, according to research in Endocrine Reviews.
-The research notes that about 22 percent of men with the less severe simple-virilizing classic CAH develop TARTs.
+TARTs and infertility are more likely to occur with severe forms of CAH.
+About half of men with the more severe salt-wasting classic CAH develop TARTs, according to a study in Endocrine Reviews.
+The researchers note that about 22 percent of men with the less severe simple-virilizing classic CAH develop TARTs.

-Are you or a family member living with CAH?
-What questions do you have about conditions related to CAH?
-Share your experience in the comments below.
+Have you or a family member living with CAH developed any of these related conditions?
+Let others know in the comments below.

 References